Casey Costelloe Poses Seductively In Black Lace Lingerie

 Casey Costelloe went full bombshell in her latest Instagram snap on Friday morning.
 The Aussie stunner flashed plenty of skin as she posed seductively in a skimpy underwear set.

 Casey looked like a total smokeshow in the photo.
-She rocked a black lace lingerie set that included a skimpy bra that clung tightly to her ample chest.
-The garment boasted thin straps that flashed her muscled arms and shoulders, and gave fans a peek at her sideboob.
+She rocked a black lace lingerie ensemble which included a skimpy bra that clung tightly to her ample chest.
+The garment boasted thin straps that showcased her toned arms and shoulders, and gave fans a peek of sideboob.

-The matching panties were pulled up high over her curvaceous hips and wrapped around her petite waist while accentuating her toned thighs and pert posterior.
+The matching panties were pulled up high over her curvaceous hips and wrapped around her petite waist while accentuating her sculpted thighs and pert posterior.
 She accessorized the look with a pair of sheer, black thigh-high stockings.

 Casey stood in a wheat field with her body turned to the side.
 She arched her back and placed her hands over her hips as she let her head fall back.
-Her round booty was pushed out and she bent one knee as she wore a sultry expression on her face.
+Her round booty was pushed out and she bent one knee while she wore a sultry expression on her face.

 In the background, a bright blue sky could be seen.
 Some tall, green trees were also visible.
 Casey geotagged her location as Sydney, Australia.

 Her long, blond hair was parted to the side for the shot.
-The locks were styled in loose curls that hung down her back and spilled over one of her shoulders.
+The locks were styled in loose curls which hung down her back and spilled over one of her shoulders.

 Casey’s 792,000-plus followers made short work of showing their appreciation for the post by clicking the like button more than 5,700 times within the first three hours after it was shared to her feed.
 Her admirers also flocked to the comments section to leave over 200 remarks about the pic during that time.